TheRainManD/RASA_Chatbot/README.md

 1. Your input -> hi
 2. Your input -> great or Your input -> terrible
 3. Your input -> what can you do / how can you help me
-4. Your input -> search flights / book flights
+4. Your input -> book / book for a flight
 5. Your input -> San Jose (if you enter "San Jos" the system will print error message)
 6. Your input -> Kunming
 7. Your input -> 12/24/2021 (if you enter "11/22/201" or "1/5/2022" the system will print error message)